Tim Martin (businessman)

-Sir Timothy Randall Martin (born 28 April 1955) is an English businessman and the founder and chairman of Wetherspoons, a pub chain in the UK and Ireland.
+Sir Timothy Randall Martin (born 28 April 1955) is an English businessman and the founder and chairman of J D Wetherspoon plc, a pub chain in the UK and Ireland.

 Early life

 Timothy Martin was born on 28 April 1955 in Norwich.
 His father served in the Royal Air Force and then worked for brewing multinational Guinness plc, where he became the Malaysian marketing director.
 He has two younger brothers, Trevor and Gerry, and a sister, Louise.

 Martin was educated at eleven schools in New Zealand and Northern Ireland, including Campbell College, Belfast.

 He earned a bachelor's degree in law from the University of Nottingham, and qualified as a barrister in 1979, but has never practised.